MicrosoftDocs/customer-voice/cv-docs/satisfaction-metrics.md

   NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
 The score is a number that can range from &ndash;100 to 100.

 - **Sentiment**: Sentiment is a metric used to identify customer sentiment toward a product or a service.
 Sentiment groups the responses to a text-based question as positive, negative, or neutral.

+    > [!NOTE]
+    > Only a limited number of languages are supported for sentiment analysis.
+To know about the supported languages, see [What languages are supported for sentiment analysis?](cv-faq.md#what-languages-are-supported-for-sentiment-analysis).

 - **Customer Satisfaction (CSAT)**: CSAT is a metric used to measure the level of satisfaction customers have with a product or a service.
 CSAT is measured by responses to rating-type questions.
 The CSAT score is calculated on a scale of 1 to 5.
 If you create a question on a scale other than 1 to 5, the CSAT score is normalized as per the 1 to 5 scale.
 This helps in comparing various CSAT scores.